alfiexian5687/assessment_1/README.md

 2. What do you plan to do  differently in your development process for assignment 2?
 > In the assignment 2, I will work and learn more about the program and tools.
-Moreover, I will sharpening my programming skills for the assignment2.
+Moreover, I will be sharpening my programming skills for the assignment2.